5 Best Tanzania Safari Parks | Tanzania National Parks – Hail Tours

 Serengeti National Park

-Serengeti National Park is with no doubt one of the best Tanzania safari parks known to offer outstanding wildlife encounters.
-Recognized as a UNESCO World Heritage Site, Serengeti National Park is absolutely a magical place to see the big five game and amazingly to witness the Great Migration.
+Serengeti National Park is with a doubt one of the best Tanzania safari parks known to offer outstanding wildlife encounters.
+Recognized as a UNESCO World Heritage Site, Serengeti National Park is absolutely a magical place to see the Big Five game and amazingly, to witness the Great Migration.

 Serengeti National Park lies in the Northern Tanzania safari circuit and it is credited for its unique mixture of breathtaking landscape and ecosystems.
 The park’s ecosystem is characterized by open grassland, woodland, swamps, rocky terrains to lakes, each offering refuge to Serengeti’s diverse wildlife and bird species.

-Serengeti extends up to 14763sq.kms of land area and shelters the bush elephants, lions, buffaloes, rhinos, leopards, hippos, crocodiles, wildebeests, gazelles, zebras, over 542 bird species plus range of other interesting antelope families.
+Serengeti extends up to 14763sq. km of land area and shelters the bush elephants, lions, buffaloes, rhinos, leopards, hippos, crocodiles, wildebeests, gazelles, zebras, over 542 bird species plus range of other interesting antelope families.
 The 542 bird species include over 100 resident birds and 11 endemic species.

 They include secretary birds, dark chanting goshawk, ostriches, kori bustards, white bellied go-away bird, rufous tailed weaver, purple grenadier, grey breasted spur fowl, black headed heron, grey headed sparrow, yellow throated sandgrouse and others.